altomator/Image_Retrieval/README.md

 The script can handle various dialects of ALTO (ALTO BnF, ALTO LoC...) which may have different ways to markup the illustrations and to express the blocks IDs.

-Some parameters must be set in the Perl script, the remaining via the command line options.
+Some parameters must be set in the Perl script, the remaining via the command line options (see readme.txt).

 Usage:
 >perl extractMD.pl [-LI] mode title IN OUT format